 This is a measure of the percent of long-term care residents who are exhibiting symptoms of depression.
 Many in the industry would argue this is a measure of quality of life.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term care residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these types of vaccines critical to patient care.
+This metric is a measure of the percent of long-term stay residents that were administered the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines important for resident well-being.

 Residents Maintain Autonomy